CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

     - **Status:**</br>
     - **Link to recommendation:**</br>

 1. Click just after each section, to get your cursor in the right place.
-In the **dynamic content box**, match each line to the following content by selecting in the list:
+In the **dynamic content box**, match each line to the following content by searching and selecting in the list:

    - Recommendation: `Properties Display Name`</br>
    - Description: `Properties Metadata Description`</br>